konradmh3/konradmh3/README.md

 ## Current Projects

 - "Stick" :: One player, level based game with inspirations from Mario and a flash game called N.
-- "Finite" :: An ironically infinite level based game, survive as long as possible.
+- "FooDood" :: Food app based on tinders swiping yes or no feature!
+- "KeyLogger :: Frontend Backend project.
-- Web Page Controlled Car :: Rasberry Pi integrated that hosts server and webpage for car controll. (mechPorjects)
+- "Web Page Controlled Car" :: Rasberry Pi integrated that hosts server and webpage for car controll. (mechPorjects)

 ## Current Classes